 At our first meeting, for which you do not need to make any special preparations, we will talk about the geospatial needs of your project.
-The aim is to work out how SAL can best support your research.
-Depending on you and your project, these meetings can take between 20 – 45 minutes on average.
+The aim is to work out how SAL can best support your research and, depending on you and your project, these meetings usually take between 20 – 45 minutes on average.

 Some things to note when working with SAL: